Advanced Oncology Certified Clinical Nurse Specialist (AOCNS®)

 Use your score report or assessment results to see which subject areas you need further professional development.
 Then, refer back to the current Test Content Outline (Test Blueprint) to help you identify whether a program is in the subject area you need.

-4. Enter your points on your Learning Plan on LearningBuilder.
+4. Enter your points on your learning plan in LearningBuilder.

 5. Keep all documentation.